Anupam Kher: Until I was 18, I hadn't even heard of Valentine's Day

-Veteran actor Anupam Kher, who has played both doting and stern father, prepares for the release of his first-ever Valentine short film
+Veteran actor Anupam Kher, who has played both doting and stern father, prepares for the release of his first-ever Valentine short film.
+Here he talks about his idea of love, Bollywood and his short film

 A still from Kheer, featuring Anupam Kher in the lead role, with child actors Stuti Dixit and Abhimanyu Chawla.
 Pic/TERRIBLY TINY TALKIES